Title and statement of responsibility area

 When Lydia died in 1862, Benjamin remarried his housekeeper, Margaret Swinton.
 Benjamin and Margaret left Port Elgin, Ontario and settled in Dallas County, Missouri.
 Correspondence in the collection between Benjamin and his son Tobias recount Benjamin’s settler experiences in Dallas County, Missouri.

 The Schantz Russell Family Papers centre around Tobias Schantz, his wife Mary Schantz and their descendants, drawing together primary sources relating to several early white settler families of Waterloo County, primarily the Schantz, Moyer/Meyer and Bowman families, and material relating to descendants of the Moyer settlers of Lincoln County, Ontario.

 Scope and content

-One full length studio portrait of Florence Annie Catherine Schantz and Sophie Emma Schantz.
-Sophie is seated on a chair draped in a large fur and Florence stands to her right with left hand on back of chair.
+Full length studio portrait of Florence Annie Catherine Schantz and Sophie Emma Schantz seen looking off camera.
+Sophie is seated on a chair draped in a large fur and Florence is stands to her right with left hand on back of chair.

 Immediate source of acquisition